Olly111/digio-technical-go/README.md

 The concurrent solution's execution is as follows:

 1. The file is opened
-2. The Reader function returns a channel of batched rows `chan []string` to be passed to workers
+2. The `reader` function returns a channel of batched rows `chan []string` to be passed to workers
-3. A number of Workers (specified at runtime by the user) are spawned and are used to populate a channel, eventually containing all of their respective processed results, and each read a batch of rows from the Reader
+3. A number of `workers` (specified at runtime by the user) are spawned and are used to populate a channel, eventually containing all of their respective processed results, and each read a batch of rows from the `reader`
-4. Each Worker processes it's batch of rows in a similar fashion to the sequential solution, only returning the output in a channel
+4. Each `worker` processes it's batch of rows in a similar fashion to the sequential solution, only returning the output in a channel
-5. The Combiner is started, taking in the channel of Worker's outputs, and are multiplexed (read through sequentially, combining the results into a single map for unique IPs, IP activity, and URL visits) until the Workers channel is empty
+5. The `combiner` is started, taking in the channel of `worker`'s outputs, and are multiplexed (read through sequentially, combining the results into a single map for unique IPs, IP activity, and URL visits) until the `workers` channel is empty
 6. Each combined map is read through into the resulting maps incrementing IP activity & URL visits, and recording unique IP addresses
 7. In `main.go` the resulting data are displayed in the console to the user